-Exploring South America: Planning a Tour of Machu Picchu and the Galapagos
+Exploring South America: Planning a Trip to the Galapagos and Machu Picchu

 Experience both the wildlife of the Galapagos and the culture of Machu Picchu on one unforgettable trip…

-If you’re planning a vacation to South America, locations like Machu Picchu and the Galapagos should be at the top of your list.
+If you’re planning a holiday to South America, locations like Machu Picchu and the Galapagos should be at the top of your list.

 Machu Picchu is one of UNESCO’s Seven Wonders of the World - and it’s not hard to see why.
 Built in 1450 AD, this ancient Inca site is worth a visit if you want to learn more about South America’s cultural heritage and take in some stunning landscapes.
 For nature lovers, the Galapagos Islands are a real treat.
 This archipelago off the coast of Ecuador is home to a variety of unique animal and plant life, as well as geological wonders like lava tunnels.

 But which should you visit?
-If you’re struggling to choose between the two, there’s no reason you can’t visit both destinations in a single trip.
-For those looking to fully immerse themselves in South American Culture and see the best of the region’s unique wildlife, a trip to both Machu Picchu and the Galapagos is ideal.
+If you’re struggling to choose between the two, there’s no reason you can’t visit both destinations in one trip.
+In fact, a combined trip to Machu Picchu and the Galapagos is ideal for those looking to immerse themselves in South American culture and see the best of the region’s unique wildlife.

-Scott Dunn Travel Specialist Renata Da Silva says:
+Scott Dunn Senior Travel Specialist Simon Hunt says:

 Things To Do in Machu Picchu and the Galapagos Islands

 With both destinations offering a range of experiences for everyone to enjoy, it can be hard to narrow down your ideal itinerary for a Machu Picchu and Galapagos trip.
 To inspire you, here are a few of our favourite things to see and do at each destination: